 One of the best things about Zion National Park in April is that the crowds are smaller than they are during the summer and fall months.
 This makes it much easier to get around and see all the sights.

 But don’t let that fool you.
 Out of all the national parks in Utah, Zion is considered one of the most visited.
 Keep reading to learn all you need to know about visiting this area.
-F
+From the weather to things to do, here are some of the top things to keep in mind while visiting this park in April.

-If you’re looking for less crowds and don’t particularly care for the transitional weather (from winter into spring), then this would be the perfect time to visit this area.
 Not to mention, the park is very photogenic during this time with amazing sunrises and sunsets.
 You can grab great views of these from a couple of the trails (Canyon Overlook Trail and/or Watchman Overlook Trail).

 What’s the Weather Like at Zion National Park in April?

 It should be noted that in addition to these temperatures, spring is considered a “wet season” for this area and depending on the amount of rainfall, hikes could potentially be closed.
-This is normally due to falling rocks, fast-moving rivers, and landslides.

 What Should I Wear in Zion National Park in April?